rectitude-open/filament-ban-manager/README.md

 Filament Ban Manager is a user-friendly plugin that provides complete ban management (both models and IPs) for your Filament panel, built on top of the [Banhammer](https://github.com/mchev/banhammer) package.

+This package is also a standalone part of a CMS project: [FilaPress](https://github.com/rectitude-open/filapress).

 ## Installation

 You can install the package via composer: